Wednesday, 11 Dec 2013

 Angolan laws are weak in this area and are almost never enforced.

-Organised crime appears to be limited, although there is evidence of drug smuggling and reports of human trafficking that could well be linked to organised crime.
+Organised crime appears to be limited however there are signs that it is on the rise.
+There is evidence of drug smuggling and reports of human trafficking that could well be linked to organised crime.
+Recently two high profile Angolan individuals were registered on Interpol’s list for Human Trafficking.